Premier Futsal League: Brand ambassadors

 Indian cricket team batsman Virat Kohli has joined the Premier Futsal as its brand ambassador.

-Premier Futsal attracted a lot of fans when they signed the one of the best futsal players in the world, Alessandro Rosa Vieira, popularly known as Falcão.
+Premier Futsal attracted a lot of fans when they signed one of the best futsal players in the world, Alessandro Rosa Vieira, popularly known as Falcão.

 On 12 May 2016, Virat Kohli along with Falcão facilitated the launch of the nationwide talent hunt to select 40 players who will represent their respective cities in the first season of Premier Futsal.

 Anthem

-The Premier Futsal anthem Naam Hai Futsal had its tunes set by two-time Academy Award winner A.R.Rahman with vocals also provided by Karthik, Lady Kash and Virat Kohli.
+The Premier Futsal anthem Naam Hai Futsal had its tunes set by two-time Academy Award winner A. R. Rahman with vocals also provided by Karthik, Lady Kash and Virat Kohli.